Multipart form-data

 The following criteria apply when utilizing the boundary functionality within the multipart/form-data construction:

-• The value of the Boundary must begin with a double horizontal bar –, this is called a leading hyphen
+• The value of the boundary must begin with a double horizontal bar –this is called a leading hyphen

-3.1 Prepare the message
+3.3 Preparing the message

 3.2 Construct the message